 Song Writing - with Harriet Schock

 Writing for Strings - with Grammy Award Winner, Henry Mancini

 Orchestration - private study with Dr. Albert Harris

-Song Writing - private study with John Braheny
+Song Writing - private consultation with John Braheny

 Vocal Microphone Technique - private study with Brad Chapman

 Film Scoring - with Earle Hagen

 Jazz/Blues Guitar - under the tutelage of Robert Conti

 A.A.
 Behavioral Science - Los Angeles Pierce College